kwf37/ArchUSB/README.md

 	The above command is a script that automates a lot of the mounting required to setup a chroot environment, and automatically calls   chroot for you.
 If for some reason this doesn’t work, please refer to the alternate options in the above "Install from existing Linux" page.
 6. Run `pacman-key --init`
 7. Run `pacman-key --populate archlinux`
+8. Refresh all package lists by running `pacman -Syyu`.
-8. Install any useful tools using `pacman -S <package>`.
+9. Install any useful tools using `pacman -S <package>`.
 I only installed `vi` as I already partitioned my drives by this point.

 The last few pacman commands should finish the setup for our arch boostrap environment.
 We can now move on to the actual installation.